vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure-hybrid.md

 ## Summary

-Building on the reference architecture provided for Tanzu for Kubernetes Operations (TKO) on Azure, this document outlines the modifications that should be considered for a hybrid-cloud architecture.
-This type of cloud architecture maintains some dependency or connectivity to on-prem networks and systems, and special considerations must be made to co-exist within this scenario.
+Building on the reference architecture provided for Tanzu for Kubernetes Operations (informally known as TKO) on Azure, this document outlines the modifications that should be considered for a hybrid-cloud architecture.
+This type of cloud architecture maintains dependency or connectivity to on-premise networks and systems, and special considerations must be made to co-exist within this scenario.
 This reference architecture assumes on-premises connectivity via ExpressRoute or a VPN Gateway, private IP (i.e. not Internet-routable) only access, and _managed_ egress routing.

 The solution areas for a hybrid-cloud-accessible TKGm solution can be summarized as: